 Right now, many organisations are in a state of flux with their workforce.
 Many have had to reduce headcount through redundancies.
 Some have returned to the office, some are working from home, some are doing a bit of everything!
 There is no right or wrong answer.
 But, the big issue is that managing employee experience has changed and HR needs to be a step ahead of this.

-The new rules, the organisational changes within the workplace, and the way business is now done are rational and have safety at the heart of them.
+Business is now conducted with a safety-first mentality.
 In many cases, the rhetoric of telling staff how and where they should work is merely following government guidelines.
-But these sweeping changes can have a huge impact on an employee’s everyday life – and not all of them good.
+But these sweeping changes can have a huge impact on an employee’s everyday life – and not all of them are good.

 The biggest problem is when an employee doesn’t like or doesn’t agree with the changes being made.
 They have a sense that the changes are being done “to them” not “for them” and certainly not “with them”.
 That has a disastrous impact on staff morale and can also lead to staff not making the behavioural changes requested in the first place.